-- 61. After first being elected, a Member must attend all sessions of Orientation Training unless doing so is not practically possible. - 62.
-All Members must attend those sessions of Orientation Training identified as mandatory by the City Solicitor, City Clerk and Ethics Advisor unless doing so is not practically possible.
+- 61. After first being elected, a Member must attend all sessions of Orientation Training unless doing so is not practically possible. - 61.1 All Members must attend the Indigenous relations and anti-racism sessions of Orientation Training, and any other session identified as mandatory by the City Solicitor and General Counsel, City Clerk and Ethics Advisor.